SajidUAbir/usefulLinks/devLinks.md

         git branch -a   # List all branches (local and remote)
         ```
         ```bash
-        git branch <branch name>    # Create a new branch
+        git branch branch-name    # Create a new branch
         ```
         ```bash
-        git merge <branch name>     # Merge a branch into the active branch
+        git merge branch-name     # Merge a branch into the active branch
         ```
         ```bash
         git push    # Push changes to remote repository (remembered branch)